Estate, Trust & Tax Planning Services

 If you own property in a state with low income tax rates, consider making that property your primary residence.
 Our estate, tax, and trust team can help you determine individual residency requirements for each state you own property in and help you determine if this strategy is beneficial for your needs.

-The team of estate tax planning professionals at HSC Wealth Advisors provides our clients with a combination of decades of expertise, superior credentials and a commitment to integrity and results.
 In addition to trust, estate, and tax planning services in Lynchburg, HSC Wealth Advisors also offers comprehensive advisory services that can help your family grow retirement assets, plan for education expenses, analyze insurance needs and provide for charitable giving.

 At HSC Wealth Advisors, our mission is to build lasting client relationships that grow and protect your assets while enhancing your lifestyle.
 We put your family’s needs first.